-Spring Hill College is the oldest college in Alabama, the first Catholic college in the Southeast, the third oldest Jesuit College and the fifth oldest Catholic college in the United States.
-U.S. News and World Report ranks Spring Hill 17th among the Southern colleges and universities granting master’s degrees.
-The college is also listed in the South’s “Great Schools, Great Prices” category, colleges that offer quality academic programs, affordable tuition and significant financial aid.
-The campus is home to approximately 1,400 students and rests on 400 acres in one of Mobile’s most noted neighborhoods.
-It is naturally landscaped and features huge oaks, azalea-lined walkways and an 18-hole golf course.
-Several campus buildings are listed in the National register of historic places.
+Spring Hill College - Spring Hill College is the oldest college in Alabama, the first Catholic college in the Southeast, the third oldest Jesuit college and the fifth oldest Catholic college in the United States.
+The 400-acre campus is home to approximately 1,400 undergraduate students and includes an 18-hole golf course nestled in one of Mobile's most prestigious neighborhoods.

 - Spring Hill College

 4000 Dauphin St.